Main page | Meet our Heroes | Journey Schedule | Equipment | Technology Partners | Blog

 ESO’s Videographer, Herbert Zodet

-Born in heart of beer country, in Bavaria, home to ESO’s Headquarters, Herbert joined ESO almost 33 years ago in 1981.
-A photographer by training, his first assignment was to a photographic survey project to map the southern sky.
+Born in heart of beer country, in Bavaria, home to ESO’s Headquarters, Herbert joined ESO back in 1981.
+A photographer by training, his first assignment was to complete a photographic survey project to map the southern sky.
 Following the introduction of video technology at ESO, Herbert transitioned from photography to videography and ever since has enjoyed documenting novel ESO activities and breathtaking scientific findings from innovative technologies at ESO.
 Herbert considers it a privilege to travel to ESO’s sites in Chile in order to report on dedicated scientists and engineers at work and to film beneath the star-filled skies.
 All of this material is available within ESO’s dedicated video archives for immediate viewing and high-res downloading.

 Born in Belarus, Yuri now lives in Chile, where he works at Las Campanas Observatory.
 Previously he was an astronomer at the European Southern Observatory’s sites.
 During his spare time, Yuri likes to set up a small equatorial mount and take wide-field panoramic images of the Milky Way and other natural phenomena.
 Yuri has been an enthusiastic amateur stargazer since childhood.
 With the rapid development of digital imaging technology, he discovered a passion for astrophotography.
 Images obtained by Yuri have been featured on popular websites, and in press releases, books and magazines.
 He continually shares his passions for astronomy and astrophotography with people around the world.